saheni-george/confetti_memoir/avalon/on_time.md

 # on time
+Last week, I broke up with my girlfriend of seven years. # talk about standing under the tree and having a conversation, the time of our experience and seeing the fragments of time exists as I walk by the tree again.
+Some version of me remains under the tree, voice insistent, angry but sad trying to reason across the gulf of distance.

 In the Confessions, Augustine suggested that time — at least as we experience it — is nothing other than the tension of consciousness itself.